VEHICLE BUYER'S GUIDE

 What are the most common Corolla problems?+

-The most frequently reported Toyota Corolla issues involve: AIR BAGS, STEERING, VEHICLE SPEED CONTROL, ENGINE.
+The most frequently reported Toyota Corolla issues involve: AIR BAGS, STEERING, VEHICLE SPEED CONTROL, ELECTRICAL SYSTEM.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research